zihanye96/Genetic_Algorithm/README.md

 5. A character string corresponding to the type of regression the user would like to perform.
 By default, the function uses "Gaussian", which is the default identity link that's equivalent to performing standard linear regression.
 However, the user can specify other families, such as binomial, which uses a logit link by default and allows the user to perform logistic regression.
 The user can specify any family that is accepted by the glm() function.

 6. A boolean variable called "maximize", indicating whether the objective criterion should be maximized or minimized.
 For example, if the objective criterion select() is using is written by the user and the user would like to maximize this objective criterion (instead of minimize, as one would if the objective criterion were AIC), they can specify "maximize = TRUE" as an input.
 By default, maximize is false.

+Using these inputs, select() will run a genetic algorithm and return the regression model at the final iteration of the algorithm.

 ### Introduction